teadetime/computer_vision/README.md

 frame_score = x_score+y_score+area_score+ml_score # Max should be around 5
 ```
 - The above implementation has not been mathematically justified.
 It attempts to give high scores to boxes that are close in location to previous boxes and to ones with high confidence and size
-- If the “score” is significantly lower that the average score of the stored boxes than this is likely a bad frame aka(low confidence, small, or large translation)
+- If the “score” is significantly lower than the average score of the stored boxes then this is likely a bad frame aka (low confidence, small bbox, or large translation)

 #### Finger/Neato Post-Processing
 There is also post processing done on the neato side of things to help ensure continuity of commands being sent to the robot.